 Year of the Quake

-After an earthquake leveled Haiti’s capital one year ago today, U.S. Catholics donated $82.6 million for emergency relief and rehabilitation in just one weekend collection.
+After an earthquake leveled Haiti’s capital in January 2010, U.S. Catholics donated $82.6 million for emergency relief and rehabilitation in just one weekend collection.

 Now, as political instability and a cholera epidemic delay plans for permanent housing, economic development and the rebuilding of Church institutions, Haiti’s Catholic bishops have joined with the U.S. Conference of Catholic Bishops to implement a plan designed to upgrade building construction, strengthen local institutions and discourage foreign-aid practices that foster a culture of dependency.